 With an Amplifier and Cabinet

-You can start by selecting the best sounding speaker in your cabinet.
-It’s best to try each of them out, recording them, and picking your favorite for the final recording.
+If there’s more than one, you can start by selecting the best sounding speaker in your cabinet.
+It’s best to try each of them out and pick your favorite for the final recording.

 Using a Direct Out from an Amp